-A claw toe or a hammer tow is a toe deformity which causes the toe to bend downwards in a claw-like shape.
+A claw toe or a hammertoe is a toe deformity that causes the toe to bend downwards in a claw-like shape.
 Along with hammer toes and bone spurs, claw toes are among the most common toe deformities.
-Most commonly, these affect the 2nd through 5th toes and often cause corns.
+Most commonly, these affect the second through fifth toes and often cause corns.
 In severe cases, redness, swelling, and open sores can develop over time due to the increased tension on the skin over the bent joint.

-A podiatrist can often diagnose these conditions with visual inspection and performing a physical and biomechanical exam.
+Our board-certified podiatrists can often diagnose these conditions through a visual inspection and performing a physical and biomechanical exam.
 They will usually test for stiffness, reduced range of motion, or pain from specific motions of the joint.
 X-rays may also be used to make an accurate diagnosis.

 What Are Possible Treatments?

-Surgical options should be discussed with your podiatrist if the condition continues to be painful despite conservative therapy or if finding a pair of comfortable shoes becomes a challenge.
+Surgical options should be discussed with a board-certified podiatrist if the condition continues to be painful despite conservative therapy, or if finding a pair of comfortable shoes becomes a challenge.

 The goal of surgical correction is to restore normal alignment and function of the toe joint.
-Different procedures will be recommended depending on whether the toes are still flexible or if they have become rigid, or if a claw toe is present.
+Different procedures will be recommended depending on whether the toes are flexible or rigid, or if a claw toe is present.
 Sometimes a small pin is placed inside the bones to hold the toe in a proper position while it heals.
 If a bone spur is the cause of the problem, this can be removed through a small incision often closed by one stitch.

 Following surgery, the foot is bandaged and a post-operative shoe is worn for one week.
-Your podiatrist may recommend wearing athletic shoes after the first week.
-Weight bearing exercise and prolonged standing are restricted for the first 6-8 weeks.
+Your board-certified podiatrist may recommend wearing athletic shoes after the first week.
+Weight bearing exercise and prolonged standing are restricted for the first six to eight weeks.
 You may gradually resume activities and transition out of the surgical shoe once healing is complete.

-One of the easiest ways to prevent development of claw toes and hammer toes is to wear sensible footwear that doesn’t cause friction or strain to the toes.
-Avoiding high heeled shoes, flip flops and pointed toe shoes is recommended.
+One of the easiest ways to prevent development of claw toes and hammertoes is to wear sensible footwear that doesn’t cause friction or strain to the toes.
+Avoiding high-heeled shoes, flip flops, and shoes with pointed toe boxes is recommended.
 There are daily exercises that you can do to help strengthen your muscles in case the deformity is caused by a muscle imbalance.
-Regularly taking care of corns and calluses using a pumice stone or other treatments can alleviate pain and discomfort.
+Regularly taking care of corns and calluses using a pumice stone or other treatments can also alleviate pain and discomfort.

-Bone spurs are the other primary toe deformities which affect the lesser toes.
+Bone spurs are the other primary toe deformities that affect the lesser toes.
 Bunions may cause the big toe to bend inward, increasing the risk of these deformities.